Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 GNOME, Krita, KDE, Rust, and thousands of other projects maintain official Mastodon presences on fosstodon.org, mastodon.social, and self-hosted instances.
 Embed your project handle on the docs site so contributors see release notes and community replies.

-Poper vs other Mastodon feed widgets
+Poper vs other feed widget platforms

 Recommended